 Out of the hundreds of posts authored on this here blog, we’ve picked out ten of our staff’s favorite posts.
 They represent the breadth of content you can find on our blog and our in our weekly newsletter.
 They also show the value of mistake-free writing and the value Grammarly can provide however you’re looking to improve your writing and communication skills.

 And now, (drumroll please), let’s take a look at ten posts we hope you didn’t miss.
 And if you did, it’s OK, we forgive you, but you should check them out now because it’s December and this is a great time to recap the year.

 Worth your time because … There are so many confusing phrases in our English language.
 If it’s not whom or who, or even affect vs. effect, we can all stand to know the absolute difference between these common phrases that are constantly confused.
-Our “Grammar Tips” section also you covered for any grammar deep-dive you feel like taking during the holidays.
+Our “Grammar Tips” section also has you covered for any grammar deep-dive you feel like taking during the holidays.

 Text to remember … “Here’s an easy way to differentiate bear from bare.
 You learned that bear as a verb means “to endure.”
 In its noun form, bear refers to a large furry animal.
 Combining these two definitions into a silly sentence will help you remember that the correct phrase is “bear with me,” not “bare with me.”
 A patient bear will always bear with you, but an impatient bear just might devour you!”

 Worth your time because … We all write emails.
 Lots of them.
 Raise your hand if you’re guilty of using a throwaway line like “I hope you are doing well” to introduce your email.
 Yup, my hand is up, too.
 We don’t have to live this way anymore.
 Our blog offers valuable thoughts on how to diversify your standard email icebreaker.